altocodenl/tagaway/readme.md

 ### Todo beta

-- Import/upload server errors:
+- Import/upload:
+   - Check accounting of space from scratch.
+   - [check] When having a 4|5xx error in upload, report username if present.
+   - Check rate limiting if two users are listing at the same time.
+   - Add extra format.
    - FB-fLogo-Blue-printpackaging.tif files not found, error that breaks the upload
       - extraneous fs: "1923083612/5176e6a4-958a-4dda-b574-a1c9861ee06b-0.jpeg", "1923083612/5176e6a4-958a-4dda-b574-a1c9861ee06b-1.jpeg", "1923083612/7699f3e7-2ff8-4560-ae41-4067df52308d", "1923083612/d3e0aed2-6619-41a6-9d9a-c549ddb012e8-0.jpeg", "1923083612/d3e0aed2-6619-41a6-9d9a-c549ddb012e8-1.jpeg"
-   - [check] review all invalid pics/vids
-   - [check] When having a 4|5xx error in upload, report username if present.
-   - When importing a repeated file, add those tags to the file
+   - When importing a repeated file, add those tags to the file.
+Also add id check in 409 repeated test.
-   - Remove temporary files from import?
-   - Test simultaneous imports for rate limiting.
+   - When error is shown in upload, it carries over to import.
+When coming back to upload, a blue icon looks huge.
+   - Account logs refactor
+      - Add a log on invalid upload.
+      - Add a log on repeated upload.
+      - Queryable logs by type and date.
+      - Refactor client to use queried logs in upload.
+      - Refactor client to use queried logs in import.
+      - Show two latest imports or uploads instead of using a date cutoff.
+      - [check solved after refactor] When starting import, for a couple of seconds the box still shows "your files are ready to be imported".
+      - Review all invalid pics/vids.

+- Backend improvements:
    - Backup logs to S3.
+   - Check if we're leaving behind temporary files from import.
+   - On shutdown, if there are S3 uploads, re-add it to the queue and send notification before shutting down.

-- Upload/import
+- Upload/import, for later:
+   - Add a "show more" button to show more items of Recent Imports or Recent Uploads.
    - Improve display of errors in upload & import:
-      - Show list of invalid pics/files.
+      - Show foldable list of invalid pics/files.
+      - When adding many files to upload, put a "loading, please wait" snackbar.
       - If there's a provider error, give a "try again" option with the same list.
       - If there's another type of error, mark "ac;pic/server error".
-   - Endpoint to query latest uploads and imports (by date and by id).
-   - Show up to two latest uploads/imports and add a "show more" button to show more items.
-   - In recent uploads/imports, use date of latest item, not earliest.
-If not there, put it in the logs.
-   - When starting import, for a couple of seconds the box still shows "your files are ready to be imported".
-   - When error is shown in upload, it carries over to import.
-When coming back to upload, a blue icon looks huge.
-   - Check if we can put folders & subfolder names as tags on folder upload.
-   - Tags are not updated on import refreshes.
+   - Add flag to see if there are ongoing uploads to refresh list of pictures on a separate device/tab.

 - Search box height is incorrect.
 Must match to original design markup.
 When 'Done tagging' button appear in 'Untagged', bottom border of tag navigation moves.
 It shouldn't do that.
-   - On shutdown, if there are S3 uploads, re-add it to the queue and send notification before shutting down.

 Safari bugs
    - Videos do not play in Safari Version 13.1.2 (15609.3.5.1.3): implement streaming (https://blog.logrocket.com/streaming-video-in-safari/)